rept0id/compbolt/README.md

 ```

 ### 2. Enums everywhere
-Another clarity concept, sometimes is needed a set of numbers to be precise.
+Another clarity concept.

+There are times that instead of waiting for a number, someone needs a specific set of numbers.

 For example, for compound, only the numbers 1 for annualy, 2 for semi-anually, 4 for quartely and 12 for monthly.

-In this case, we don't want to mess with weekly and daily as this changes per year (a year doesnt always have 52 weeks neither 365 days).
-To address this, we can use an enum as an option, instead of a raw number.
+Anything other is a bad idea, specially 365 for a year or 52 for weeks, they are both wrong, since they change according to the year.

+Let's say now that we want to express this with code.
+One way is to make our function to check, once it's called, that the compound is one of the numbers that we like.
+But this way, the caller doesn't know this, and will get an error message (?) without knowning that it was not allowed to put 365 for compound but only 1,2,4 or 12.

 With enums, we can express this in our code and exclude weekly and daily in a very cool way.